arosenkranz/scenarios/identifying-frontend-issues/02-advanced-rum/04-step.md

 Great work resolving the issue on the microsite!
 Now that you have custom actions and a monitor in place, it'll be much easier for you to be alerted to problems in your application and what data or attributes are associated with those problems.

-Click the **Continue** button below to complete this activity and workshop.
+Click the **Continue** button below to complete this activity and course.